 Do You Need to Renew a DOT Physical?

-In some instances, you may fail and be required to re-take the DOT physical.
-If you suffer from conditions such as stage one hypertension, you’ll have to renew your DOT certification every year.
+You may sometimes fail and be required to re-take the DOT physical.
+You’ll have to renew your DOT certification yearly if you suffer from conditions such as stage one hypertension.

-If you suffer from stage two hypertension, you’re required to undergo regular checkups every three months.
+You must undergo regular checkups every three months if you suffer from stage two hypertension.
 This ensures your condition is under control and well-managed.

 6 Tips to Help Prepare You For a DOT Physical

-For the entire physical to run smoothly, it’s crucial that you arrive prepared.
+For the entire physical to run smoothly, you must arrive prepared.

 Remember to bring all necessary medical paperwork, a list of current medications, your driver’s license, and your doctor’s names and addresses.
 These tips should also help you prepare: